Proof of Residency

 All documents MUST INCLUDE:

-- The physical home address where the student lives, and
+- The physical home address where the student lives (not a PO Box), and

 - The parent or legal guardian's name (if divorced, it's the primary custodial parent or the custodial parent with whom the student lives the most; legal guardians must be appointed by the U.S. court system), and